soonsoon2/SPUM_SuppotCollection/README.md

 In order to use SSC, you must check the following.
 1. The resources provided by the repository can be used free of charge by anyone for personal/hobby development purposes.
-2. Anyone can use SPUM (paid/free) games without special permission.
+2. Anyone can use SPUM (paid/free version) games without special permission.
 3. It is absolutely impossible to process or use the resource to create, share or sell a new asset package.
 4. If you have any questions about other uses, please contact the creator's e-mail address below. soonsoon@soonsoons.com